MutabPato/airbnb-clone-project/README.md

 - Project manager (PM): Makes sure a product or its part is delivered on time and within budget.
 Manages and motivates the software development team

-- UI/UX designer.
-Transforms a product vision into user-friendly designs
+- UI/UX designer: Transforms a product vision into user-friendly designs.
 Creates user journeys for the best user experience and highest conversion rates

-Software architect
-Designs a high-level software architecture

-Selects appropriate tools and platforms to implement the product vision
+- Software architect: Designs a high-level software architecture.
+Selects appropriate tools and platforms to implement the product vision.
 Sets up code quality standards and performs code reviews

-Software developer
-Engineers and stabilizes the product
+- Software developer: Engineers and stabilizes the product.
 Solves any technical problems emerging during the development lifecycle

-Quality assurance (QA) engineer
-Makes sure an application performs according to requirements
+- Quality assurance (QA) engineer: Makes sure an application performs according to requirements.
 Spots functional and non-functional defects

-Test automation engineer
-Designs a test automation ecosystem
+- Test automation engineer.
+Designs a test automation ecosystem.
 Writes and maintains test scripts for automated testing

-DevOps engineer
-Facilitates cooperation between development and operations teams
+- DevOps engineer: Facilitates cooperation between development and operations teams.
 Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery

 ## **
 ## **